usgpo/cataloging-records/README.md

 ## Contact Information

 Library Services & Content Management (LSCM) of the U.S. Government Publishing Office created this repository.
-Library Technical Services (LTS), a department of LSCM, creates and maintains the collections in the repository.
+Metadata and Collection Services (MCS), formerly Library Technical Services (LTS), a department of LSCM, creates and maintains the collections in the repository.

-Please send your feedback and questions about our repository and records to LTS by submitting an inquiry in the Cataloging/Metadata (Policy and Records) category via [askGPO](https://ask.gpo.gov/s/).
+Please send your feedback and questions about our repository and records to MCS by submitting an inquiry in the Cataloging/Metadata (Policy and Records) category via [askGPO](https://ask.gpo.gov/s/).